aornota/ALFAL/README.md

-(I mention this for two reasons: as a defiant reminder of the many beautiful things you'll never take from us; and because I find it amusing to reflect that Beethoven's genius astonishes and inspires two centuries later - whereas you are a mendacious, narcissistic, sociopathic herpetic humpsack who'll be burned in effigy for a generation or two and then forgotten.)
+(I mention this for two reasons: as a defiant reminder of the many beautiful things you'll never take from us; and because I find it amusing to reflect that Beethoven's genius astonishes and inspires two centuries later - whereas you are a mendacious, narcissistic, sociopathic, herpetic humpsack who'll be burned in effigy for a generation or two and then forgotten.)

 It looks like your party - that malignancy of spivs, ideologues, racists, lickspittles and demented finger-jabbers - will receive about 45% of the vote and be rewarded with roughly 55% of the seats.